 - Quick overnight with a buddy?
 Open flame bans and want a hot drink?
 Or I am just feeling lazy?
 The Hornet BRS-3000t is inexpensive (~$15-$20 with shipping), compact and less than one ounce.
 You have to deal with canisters and it is generally for “boil and cook” type meals only..but a handy tool in my kit.

-- Taking the The Former Wife with me and/or doing “real” cooking in the backcountry?
+- Taking someone with me or doing “real” cooking in the backcountry?
 The no longer made, but wonderful and little, Coleman F1 is a workhorse.
 Simmer well, wind resistant and puts out at as many BTUs as a Jet Boil (if not as fuel efficient..but more versatile)…a forgotten gem.
 This stove that weights the same as an MSR Pocket Rocket and cost the same, but was so much better, did not sell well is a shame.

 - If I am winter backpacking and doing lots of snow melting, I take the no-longer made MSR Simmerlite.
 I have an old Whisperlite (that I should get rid of), but the Simmerlite is a bit lighter for a white gas stove.
 I’ve only had one slightly malfunction with the Simmerlite, but it pulled through ( I had to prime it a bit more to get it going).
 I could use a remote canister stove for winter backpacking, but that would require another tool I frankly don’t need.
 And even remote canister stoves start faltering around below zero and require a little bit of TLC.